A SIMPLE ACT OF KINDNESS

 When no one confessed, they looked back at the instructor who in turn

 shrugged.
-He didn't know who it was either.
+He didn't know who 'Richard Archer' was.

 Once he realized no one was going to take credit, his eyes went